SitePen/dgrid/README.md

 The ColumnResizer plugin from https://github.com/kriszyp/grid-2.0/tree/simple-plugin/gridx/modules can be used to add column resizing (via dragging) functionality.

-<h2>grid-2.0/gridx/dnd/Row</h2>
-The dnd/Row plugin from https://github.com/kriszyp/grid-2.0/tree/simple-plugin/gridx/modules/dnd
+<h2>DnD</h2>
-can be used to add row drag n' drop functionality.
+The DnD can be used to add row drag n' drop functionality.
 The store should be order-aware and support the options.before parameter on put() calls to properly respond to drag n' drop operations.